atmcgrath/END-Digital-Collection/_texts/EN-Journey-1774.md

 to be particularly interested in the event
 «
-which had occasioned it — (and he was quite ignorant of her being fo) immediately desired Mr. Selby to endeavour to make himself easy; adding, that he would, as soon asshis father was buried, fet out directly for London, and do everything in his power to serve his fon, Selby, grasping his hand, told him, that he was more his Tonne than ever Charles had been. i — “I will go to Lon “■ don with you, " continued he, “and “bring all my family home; but sher“ “I cannot, must not ever enjoy “the happiness of having my Charles “with me again.
-Perhaps he must fuf “fer an ignominious death — Unfortu “nate young man 1"
+which had occasioned it — (and he was quite ignorant of her being fo) immediately desired Mr. Selby to endeavour to make himself easy; adding, that he would, as soon asshis father was buried, fet out directly for London, and do everything in his power to serve his fon, Selby, grasping his hand, told him, that he was more his Tonne than ever Charles had been. i — I will go to Lon ■ don with you, " continued he, and bring all my family home; but sher I cannot, must not ever enjoy the happiness of having my Charles with me again.
+Perhaps he must fuf fer an ignominious death — Unfortu nate young man 1"
 '' ‘ ^ Lewfon
 ft
 t